-Radicle is a peer-to-peer stack for code collaboration 🌱.
+Radicle is a decentralized code collaboration network built on open protocols 🌱.
 It enables developers to collaborate on code without relying on trusted intermediaries.
 Radicle was designed to provide similar functionality to centralized code collaboration platforms — or "forges" — while retaining Git’s peer-to-peer nature, building on what made distributed version control so powerful in the first place.

 Read more about our vision for decentralized code collaboration here.